Giant vegetable competition

 The giant vegetable competition can be found in The Gardening Hall.

-*The new novice giant veg classes are open to anyone who has not won a prize at a regional or national show or event.
+*The new novice giant veg classes are open to anyone who has not won a prize for any giant vegetable at a regional or national show or event.